 - Excellence in graduate teaching and/or pedagogy/mentoring/professional leadership and service

 SEAS Application Process: Students interested in being nominated submit the following items into a single .pdf document to https://tinyurl.com/y4hr8n64 no later than 9:00 AM on Monday, November 4, 2019.
 Title the document as Lastname.Predoctoral.pdf.
 The SEAS Associate Dean for Academic Affairs, in conjunction with the SEAS Scholarship Committee, will determine the three (3) nominees that are forwarded to Rackham.
 Once decisions have been made, applicants will be notified of their status.

 - Current CV

 - Personal Statement (1,500-word maximum) should describe your dissertation and any additional information you wish to bring to the attention of the selection committee.
-Fellowship committees place strong emphasis on this statement.
-The statement should be written with an interdisciplinary faculty review panel in mind (i.e., reviewers will NOT necessarily be familiar with the technical vocabulary of a specific field, so avoid jargon).
+Fellowship committees place a strong emphasis on this statement.
+The statement should be written with an interdisciplinary faculty review panel in mind.
 The statement must:

 - Address the importance of your work in the beginning 2-3 sentences

 - The theoretical framework of the dissertation